Are you curious about what to expect from hearing aids? Or, maybe you’re looking for helpful tips to help you maximize the use of yours?

 When did you realize you were experiencing hearing loss?

 When I started to lose my hearing, I didn’t want to face reality.
 My children said to me, “Mom, you’re not hearing.”
 And I would say, “No, no, no.”

 In the office when I was meeting with clients, it was like all of the sudden I lost the ability to understand what I was doing there because I couldn’t hear.

 When you can’t hear, your cognition and your understanding of your environment just go down the tubes.
 So, I finally got up the nerve to go to the ear, nose, and throat doctor who said I had to go to Jacksonville Speech & Hearing Center.

 Don’t go to a place that only sells one type of hearing aid because you only get what they have, not necessarily what you need.

 What tools are there for living with hearing aids?

-How can hearing aids change the impact of hearing loss on business?
+How did hearing aids change the impact of hearing loss at your job?

 Getting hearing aids meant the world to my business.